unff/ngEbayPlayground/notes.md

 ebay service

-onInit:
+onInit: (NOPE, not in a service)
+constructor:
-- check localStorage for access token
+- check localStorage for refresh token expiration > new Date()
-- Y: get refresh token
-- N: get access token, get refresh token, store in localStorage
+- Y: get access token, set isAuthorized = true
+- N: set isAuthorized = false

+on sandbox/prod swap:
+- check for

 refreshToken:
 - get refresh token from eBay